friendly-bits/geoblocker-bash/DETAILS.md

 - Creates system folder structure for scripts, config and data.
 - Scripts are then copied to ```/usr/local/bin```.
 Config goes in ```/etc/geoblocker-bash```.
 Data goes in ```/var/lib/geoblocker-bash```.
 - Creates backup of pre-install policies for INPUT and FORWARD chains (the backup is used by the -uninstall script to restore the policies).
 - Calls geoblocker-bash-manage to set up geoblocker.
-The -manage script, in turn, calls the -run script, which calls -backup, -fetch and -apply scripts to perform the requested actions. (there is a reason for this chain of execution: each script has its own purpose)
+The -manage script, in turn, calls the -run script, which calls -backup, -fetch and -apply scripts to perform the requested actions.
 - If an error occurs during the installation, it is propagated back through the execution chain and eventually the -install script calls the -uninstall script to revert any changes made to the system.
 - Required arguments are ```-c <"country_codes">``` and ```-m <whitelist|blacklist>```
-- Accepts optional custom cron schedule expression for autoupdates as an argument with the '-s' option.
-Default cron schedule is "0 4 * * *" - at 4:00 [am] every day. 'disable' instead of the schedule will disable autoupdate.
+- Accepts optional custom cron schedule expression for autoupdate schedule with the '-s' option.
+Default cron schedule is "15 4 * * *" - at 4:15 [am] every day. 'disable' instead of the schedule will disable autoupdates.
+- Accepts the '-u' option to specify source for fetching ip lists.
+Currently supports 'ripe' and 'ipdeny', defaults to ripe.
+- Accepts the '-f' option to specify the ip protocol family (ipv4 or ipv6).
+Defaults to both.
 - Accepts the '-n' option to disable persistence (reboot cron job won't be created so after system reboot, there will be no more geoblocking - although if you have an autoupdate cron job then it will eventually kick in and re-activate geoblocking)
-- Acepts the '-o' option to disable automatic backups of the firewall state, ipsets and config before an action is executed (actions include those launched by the cron jobs to implement autoupdate and persistence, as well as any action launched manually which requires making changes to the firewall)
+- Accepts the '-o' option to disable automatic backups of the firewall state, ipsets and config before an action is executed (actions include those launched by the cron jobs to implement autoupdate and persistence, as well as any action launched manually and which requires making changes to the firewall)
+- Accepts the '-p' option to skip setting the default firewall policies to DROP.
+This can be used if installing in the whitelist mode to check everything before commiting to actually blocking.
+Note that with this option, whitelist geoblocking will not be functional and to make it work, you'll need to re-install without it.
+This option does not affect the blacklist mode since in that mode, the default policies are not changed during installation.

 **The -uninstall script**
 - Doesn't require any arguments